 Comments: This high-sided bowl is ideal for big batters.
 Its super non-skid silicone base means it doesn’t travel when you’re mixing but equally it’s very lightweight so if you prefer to pick up and mix, that’s no problem either.
 Stainless steel is exactly that, stainless, so you don’t need to worry about marks when you’re doing heavy-duty work.
 This is a durable product, ideal for hard knocks and tumbles.

-Pyrex Cook & Store 2l glass mixing bowl
+Pyrex Prep & Store 2l glass mixing bowl

 Key features: oven, dishwasher, microwave and freezer-safe, lid